What Is an AI Copilot?

 - You want the AI to execute multi-step tasks without your approval at each step

-- The workflow is fully defined and does not need human judgment
+- The workflow is fully defined and doesn't need human judgment

-Many tools blend both: a copilot for day-to-day assistance and agent mode for heavier automation.
+Many tools blend both: a copilot for day-to-day assistance and an agent mode for heavier automation.

-Microsoft uses "Copilot" as a product name across Windows, Office, and Azure.
-The general concept of an AI copilot predates that branding.
-When we say "copilot," we mean the pattern — embedded, assistive AI — not necessarily a Microsoft product.
+A note on naming — Microsoft uses "Copilot" as a product name across Windows, Office, and Azure.
+When we say "copilot" here, we mean the general pattern of embedded assistive AI, not a specific Microsoft product.